-There is a seemingly endless array of positions in which your skills and knowledge will be put to great use, including:
+There is an endless array of positions in which your skills and knowledge will be put to great use, including:

 Food Industry/Services: If you are interested in the food industry/services, you may want to pursue career opportunities in product development, marketing, labeling and regulations, consumer affairs, public relations, or consulting with chefs in restaurants and culinary schools.

 It is never too early in your academic experience to explore all of the career services available to you, and Penn State Career Services is an excellent place to start.
 You can meet with a drop-in counselor any time between 8:30 a.m.–4:00 p.m. weekdays in the Bank of America Career Services Center to discuss your concerns or to schedule an appointment with a career counselor.